agro23/SuperGalacticAgeCalculator/README.md

   - Instantiate a date object
     * let date = new Date();
   - return the difference in seconds

-* Refactor the previous three methods into one method???

 * Create a method to Validate the date submitted by the user by making sure that it isn't past the current date.
   - if it is past the current date, reject the entry and set everything to 0